thakura1/a2-AditriThakur/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

+Aditri Thakur Assignment a2
+## Your Web Application Title
+Include a very brief summary of your project here.
+Be sure to include the CSS positioning technique you used, and any required instructions to use your application.

+## Technical Achievements
+- **Tech Achievement 1**: Using a combination of...

+### Design/Evaluation Achievements
+- **Design Achievement 1**:

 ## Your Web Application Title
 Include a very brief summary of your project here.
 Be sure to include the CSS positioning technique you used, and any required instructions to use your application.